themaverickcode/demo-repo/README.md

 # Demo
-Hi my name is rafi
+Hi my name is rafi.This is my 1st github repo.